Personal Property and Vehicles

 Yes, St. Louis County provides residential property owners with the option to use the services of a Property Owner Advocate free of charge.
 Property Owner Advocates are real estate professionals who contract with St. Louis County during the appeal season to offer advice and guidance to residential property owners appealing the value of their property.
 Advocate services can be requested by leaving a message on the hotline at 314-615-4611, sending an email to Advocate@stlouisco.com, or through an appraisal staff member.

 Will my taxes increase/decrease because of raised/lowered assessments?

 If your property value does not change and your tax rates do not change, then your taxes will remain the same.
 However, if either your property value or your tax rates change, the tax amount will change.
 The Assessor’s Office does not determine tax rates.

 The value of my property went down, but my taxes stayed the same or went up.
 Why?

 The amount of taxes you pay is made up of two components: the assessed value of your property and the tax rates set by your individual taxing authorities, such as school and fire districts.
-The Assessor is required by law to establish the fair market value of property as of January 1 of the reassessment year, which is every other year in the odd year (such as 2011 and 2013).
+The Assessor is required by law to establish the fair market value of property as of January 1 of the reassessment year, which is every other year in the odd-numbered year (such as 2013 and 2015).
 Taxing authorities set their own rates according to their budgetary needs and voter approval.
 If property values in their district go down, then taxing authorities may choose to roll up their rates to make up for the loss in value.
 St. Louis County only sets its own rate (which is about six percent of your total tax amount), and has no control over anyone else's rates.